 The Texas Department of Public Safety maintains this record at the Texas Crime Information Center (the “TCIC”).
 Unless these records are expunged, they can turn up on criminal background checks for years.

-Obtaining an Expungement or Non-Disclosure in San Antonio
+Obtaining an Expungement or Non-Disclosure in San Marcos

 - Certain dismissed cases